$ cd fundamentals-of-devops

 $ cd ch3/tofu/live/eks-sample

-Inside the eks-sample folder, create a file called main.tf, with the contents shown in Example 52:
+Inside that folder, create main.tf with the contents shown in Example 52:

 eks-cluster